kshutkin/slimlib/store/README.md

 }
 ```

 Publish/subscribe/read pattern implementation.
-Ment to be used in components / services that want to subscribe for store changes.
+Meant to be used in components / services that want to subscribe for store changes.

 ### `react` and `preact` exports